Postgraduate Course Clinical Animal Behaviourist

 How do we assess your knowledge?

-To assess whether you meet the academic requirements of the course you submit written assignments, practical assignments and participate in multiple choice exams.
+To assess whether you meet the academic requirements of the course you submit written assignments, practical assignments and participate in online multiple choice and oral exams.
 The assessment method per module is specified in the ECTS files.

-After successful completion of the course you will receive a Postgraduate diploma in Clinical Animal Behaviour of Odisee University of Applied Sciences.
+After successful completion of the course you will receive a Postgraduate certificate in Clinical Animal Behaviour of Odisee University of Applied Sciences.
 This certificate is an academically recognized qualification.